railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Use the menu :menuselection:`Manufacturing --> Master Data --> Bill of Materials` and click on `New` button to define a new bill of materials.

-.. tip::The different views
+.. tip::The Different Views

     To change the view in the bill of materials you can:

     * From the list, select a bill of materials name and then click :guilabel:`Other View`,

-    * From a product form use the menu :guilabel:`Product BoM Structure` to the right.
+    * From a product form, use the menu :guilabel:`Product BoM Structure` to the right.

 .. figure:: images/mrp_bom.png
    :scale: 75